Prepare Your Family for the New School Year.

 - Make sure you have a functioning thermometer and practice the morning routine of symptom checking.

-- Share with your children that socialization with their peers and teachers will look and feel different at first.
-In addition to wearing a face cover, there will not be hugs, handshakes or high fives.
+- Share with your children that socialization with their peers and teachers may feel different at first.

 The purpose of community mitigation strategies are to: